Date came into force or revised

 - The same person may not act as a reference for more than one director.

-- References will only be contacted for school authority directors whose application is proceeding to Step 4.
+- References will only be contacted for school authority directors when an application is advancing to Step 4.

 Deadline:

-- Applicants will be evaluated on their responses to determine if they will move forward with pre-certification.
+- The applicants will be evaluated on their responses.
+The results will determine if the application is approved and whether the applicant will move forward to pre-certification.

-- The Ministry will make all efforts to inform the applicant of the result of the interview as soon as possible.
+- The ministry will endeavor to inform the applicant of the result of the interview as soon as possible.

 Deadline:

-- Prospective applicants who have satisfactorily completed the interview (Step 3) will be invited to make their Pre-Certification Submission (including supporting documentation) thereby formally confirming all outstanding requirements have been met.
+Prospective applicants who have satisfactorily completed the interview (Step 3) will be invited to make their pre-certification submission (including supporting documentation), confirming outstanding requirements have been met.

-- Operation as a B.C. certified school prior to September 1 and prior to having received interim certification is prohibited.
+- The school must not operate as a B.C. certified school prior to receiving interim certification and prior to September 1.

-- International students may not be enrolled until after the school has been issued interim certification.
+- The school may not enroll international students until after the school has been issues interim certification.

 Required Materials:

-- Proof of facility inspection and written confirmation of suitability of facility by the local building, fire and health authorities or those approved by Indigenous Services Canada.
+- Proof of facility inspection and written confirmation of suitability of facility by the local building, fire and health authorities or Indigenous Services Canada.

-- Confirmation of water testing “Testing Lead Content in Drinking Water of Independent School Facilities”
+- Confirmation of water testing for lead.
+See “Testing Lead Content in Drinking Water of Independent School Facilities”.

-- For Group 4 Schools only - An irrevocable letter of credit or surety bond (with the Minister of Finance as beneficiary) in the amount of at least $100,000 issued by a bank or surety company in B.C. is required in order for interim certification to be granted.
-(The bond should not be obtained from a surety provider before the applicant is advised of the outcome of the interview).
+- For Group 4 Schools only - An irrevocable letter of credit or surety bond (with the Minister of Finance as beneficiary) issued by a bank or surety company in B.C. in the amount of at least $100,000, is required for interim certification to be granted.
+(The bond should not be obtained before the applicant is advised of the outcome of the interview).
+Please contact the independent schools team for the template language that must be included.)

 Action: